 Senior Reader

-Dr Edward A. David is the McDonald Postdoctoral Fellow in Christian Ethics & Public Life, based in the Faculty of Theology and Religion and affiliated with Christ Church, Oxford.
-His current research investigates the empirical and moral dimensions of character development amongst aspiring and established leaders within the financial services sector.
-Edward also publishes in the field of law and religion, and is the author of A Christian Approach to Corporate Religious Liberty (Palgrave Macmillan 2020).
+Dr Edward A. David is the Director of the Associateship of King’s College and Lecturer in Ethics & Values at King’s College London.
+Most recently, he was the McDonald Postdoctoral Fellow in Christian Ethics & Public Life at Christ Church, Oxford.
+His current research investigates the religious and spiritual role models of Generation Z. Edward also publishes in various fields of applied ethics, and is the author of A Christian Approach to Corporate Religious Liberty (2020) and Leadership by Example (2025).
 In addition to his academic work, Edward is a senior consultant for the Goldman Sachs 10,000 Small Businesses UK programme, and is a lead author of the Goldman Sachs 10,000 Women programme on Coursera.
 Edward holds a Bachelor of Music from New York University as well as an MSt and DPhil in Theology (Christian Ethics) from the University of Oxford.

 Senior Reader